 The system Output Display Standard (ODS) comprises two basic indices: a mechanical index and a thermal index.

-The thermal index further consists of the following indices: soft tissue (TIS), bone (TIB) and cranial bone (TIC).

-Either the TIS, TIB or TIC, or the maximum value of those indices will be displayed at all times.

-Which one is displayed depends upon the user's choice, which in return depends upon the application at hand.
+The thermal index further consists of the following indices: a thermal index for soft tissue (TIS), a thermal index for bone or tissue located near bone (TIB), and a thermal index for cranial bone (TIC).
+The Aixplorer user is able to choose the TI and MI display format in the System Configuration, i.e TIS and/ or TIB and/or TIC, or the maximum value of the three TI, which in return depends upon the application at hand.
+Either the TIS or TIB or the maximum value of those indices will be displayed at all times.
+Which one is displayed depends upon the system preset or user's choice, which in return depends upon the application at hand.
 The application-specific nature of the default index setting is also an important factor in index behavior.
 A default setting is a system control state which is preset by the manufacturer or the operator.
 The system has default index settings corresponding to each transducer application.
 The default settings are invoked automatically by the ultrasound system when power is turned on, new patient data is entered into the system data base, or a change in application takes place.

-The decision as to which of the 3 thermal indices to display should be based on the following criteria:
+The decision as to which of the 3 thermal indices, or the maximum value of the three, to display should be based on the following criteria:

-- Appropriate index for the clinical application: TIS is used for imaging soft tissue, TIB for a focus at or near bone, and TIC for bone at surface. - Factors that might create artificially high or low thermal index readings: location of fluid or bone, or blood flow.
-For example, is there a highly attenuating tissue path so that the actual potential for local zone heating is less than the thermal index displays.
+- Appropriate index for the clinical application: TIS is used for imaging soft tissue TIB for a focus at or near bone, .and TIC when imaging through the cranial bone or near the skull. - Factors that might create artificially high or low thermal index readings: location of fluid or bone, or blood flow.
+For example, if there is a highly attenuating tissue path so that the actual potential for local zone heating is less than the thermal index displays.

 Scanned modes versus unscanned modes of operation affect the thermal index.
 For scanned modes, heating tends to be near the surface; for unscanned modes, the potential for heating tends to be deeper in the focal zone.